-Every business is tempted to try their hand at DIYing everything they can, when they start their business: from a Website in Shopify to SEO, SEM, modeling and doing the product photography as well.
+Every business is tempted to try their hand at DIYing everything they can, when they start their business: from an online store on Shopify to SEO, SEM, modeling and doing the product photography as well.

 With smartphones being able to produce hi-quality images and a myriad of YouTube vids on how to DIY your first product photoshoot, this is certainly a possibility.

 In our experience though, the difference in the resulting product imagery is such, that affects the sales and conversions negatively.
 And lost sales is a commodity no ecommerce can afford.